Jan Graveson: Film

-Theatre and Musical Theatre
+Theatre

-Graveson's first major role was in Blood Brothers playing the role of Linda in London's West End (Albery and Phoenix theatres), Toronto and Broadway.
-On stage she has played Catherine Cookson in Tom and Catherine at the Customs House theatre in South Shields.
+Graveson's first major role was in Blood Brothers, playing the role of Linda in London's West End (Albery and Phoenix theatres), Toronto and Broadway.
+On stage, she has played Catherine Cookson in Tom and Catherine at the Customs House theatre in South Shields.
 She has also appeared in Hard Times at the Piccadilly Theatre in London's West End, and in Raving Beauties with John McArdle at the Liverpool Playhouse (1991–1992).
 She played Stella in Stairway to Heaven No.1 National Tour, and Helen in And a Nightingale Sang at the Octagon Theatre.

-No1 Tours; Copa Cabana (Gladys), Rocky Horror Show (Magenta), Grease, Hair, Cabaret, Hard Times.

-Graveson sang in bands as a teenager and later had a brief spell as a pop singer in the early '90s.
-In 1991 she released a cover version of the 1964 Cilla Black song "Anyone Who Had a Heart".
-Signed to Warner Brothers London.
-Graveson has also appeared in many stage plays as well as in the musical Blood Brothers playing Linda.
-She starred in both the West End and New York City Broadway production of the show.
+Graveson sang in bands as a teenager and later had a brief spell as a pop singer in the early 1990s.
+In 1991, she released a cover version of the 1964 Cilla Black hit "Anyone Who Had a Heart".

-In 1993–94 Graveson earned a Tony Award nomination in the "Best Performance by a Featured Actress in a Musical" category, for her role as Linda in Blood Brothers N.Y.C.
+In 1993–94, Graveson earned a Tony Award nomination in the "Best Performance by a Featured Actress in a Musical" category, for her role as Linda in Blood Brothers N.Y.C.
 Graveson has continued to perform musically.
 She played at the British Acoustic Festival with her band Disco Indians in July 2007.
 Graveson also composes her own songs and often performs live at venues.
 She has attained all grades up to 8 with the Royal Schools of Music on pianoforte.

 Graveson started her professional stage career at the Live Theatre, Newcastle in 1983 alongside Robson Green.
 She also runs her own school for acting, singing and dance for adults (WOW Performing Arts) and has written thesis on for practical studies in musical theatre / theatre skills for actors wishing to sing and those wanting to pursue a life treading the boards in theatre.

-Her courses and workshops are innovative and unique.
+Personal life

 Graveson currently resides in Mumbai, London and Chicago.